-Wealth management company AMP, based in Australia and New Zealand, told The Australian that the Dtex Advanced User Behavior Intelligence Platform played a key role in helping to detect illegal data exfiltration attempts by one of its former contractors, Chinese National Yi Zheng.
+Wealth management company AMP, based in Australia and New Zealand, told The Australian that the Dtex Advanced Enterprise User Intelligence Platform played a key role in helping to detect illegal data exfiltration attempts by one of its former contractors, Chinese National Yi Zheng.
 According to The Australian:

 Yi Zheng, 28, downloaded documents including passport and driver’s licences from 20 different customers at AMP and sent them to his personal email account in October last year.